c3lang/c3c/CODESTYLE.md

 ### Don't bring in dependencies

 External libraries has maintainability issues.
 Try to depend on as few libraries as possible.
-Currently c3c only depends on LLVM and libc.
+Currently, c3c only depends on LLVM and libc with an optional dependency on libcurl.

 Do use rewrites of subsets of other libraries to bring in functionality, but avoid copying in libraries that needs to be updated separately.